This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Grill Asparagus

-This section will show you how to cook asparagus on the grill (and how to grill asparagus in foil as another option!) with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section will show you how to cook asparagus on the grill (and how to grill asparagus in foil as another option!) with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.